 The subjects form part of a block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.

-The exact boundary lines pertaining to the subject property should be confirmed prior to purchase.
+The exact boundary lines pertaining to the property should be confirmed.